Growth-Clinic/gclearnbot/docs/Journal.md

 ### 11:49 AM
 I am making progress with the book, so much so, that I can share it for others to help me review.
 Now I'd like to get it in the hands of a non-techie, a techie, a senior techie, a senior manager and someone with a PhD.

+### 4:18 PM
+I have gotten to the appendices of the book!
+Yippee!
+A few things I want to correct when my limits are reset on Claude:

+1. Give an updated outline with the appendices we've created
+2. Share the community experience map template Google sheet to claude so it can take more insights from there to improve appendix A
+   1. To further improve appendix A, can there be a fictional story (and it will be stated that the story is fictional, completely AI-generated), that helps to make the framework relatable?
+Right now it just feels like I am reading lists and lists.
+3. Add the Gigson story to Appendix B, so we'd have 4 case studies.
+And it should share the full story for each and then give the key patterns, background, innovation process and all.